rrivirr/rriv-documentation.github.io/community/methane_beta_build.md

 * Install [Microsoft VS Code](https://code.visualstudio.com/) and then from within *VS Code* install the [PlatformIO extension](https://platformio.org/).
 * Go to https://github.com/rrivirr/rriv and clone the repository there with github or download manually to a folder on your computer.
 * Use dupont jumper cables to connect the programming board to the RRIV logger for communication following Figures 2 and 3.
+* Connect the methane sensor plugs to the board as pictured in Figure 4.
+Plug the remaining 4-pin plug into the port on the back of the board.
 * Plug the usb cable into the programming board and the computer your are using.
 * Open VS Code and select the PlatformIO icon on the left side of the VS Code window.
 On the platformio home screen select `open project` and navigate to *folder* containing the RRIV repository you downloaded and select `open folder`.
 * Now use the keys CTRL+SHIFT+P (macos: CMD+SHIFT+P) and type serial monitor.